edcarp/edcarp.github.io/index.md

+# Welcome!
 Find out what is happening in the University of Manchester's Carpentry community.

+# What are Carpentries?

-Software Carpentry and Data Carpentry are sister organizations and communities of practice focused on teaching computational best practices to scientists.
+Software Carpentry and Data Carpentry are sister organizations and communities of practice focused on teaching best practices in computing, programming, software engineering and data analysis to researchers and scientists with minimal or no prior knowledge in these areas but who find themselves increasing having to code to conduct their work.

 Software Carpentry (since early 2000s) focuses on conveying the best practices in programming/computing and writing clean and reproducible code to analyse data (regardless of the tools used).